laerteneto/cypress-skeleton-project/README.md

 # If no issues were found, you can move forward to commit your code.
 ```

-I added Husky in this project, so if you activate it in your local repository, you will not need to be worried about running the compilers before the commits because husky does it automatically for you.
+I added Husky in this project.
+If you activate it in your local repository, you will not need to be worried about running the compilers before the commits because husky does it automatically for you.

 To do that, open a git bash terminal in your Cypress project root and type the following commands: